Master of Business Administration

 Enrollment in MBA courses is restricted to students in the MBA program, unless given special permission by the program director.
 Graduate students from other programs could be permitted to take, at most, six credits of 500/600/700 level MBA courses.

 The MBA program has two phases for qualified applicants with foundation course deficiencies, the foundation phase and the MBA phase.
 Such applicants will be admitted to the program while they complete their remaining foundation course work.
-Students who are not required to complete foundation courses will be enrolled directly in the MBA phase.
+Students who are not required to complete foundation courses, or test out of foundation courses through alternate means, will be enrolled directly in the MBA phase.

 |Select one of the following:||2-6|